 Through providing private equity houses with IT Due Diligence and technology services over the last decade, Intechnica has worked with over 300 tech-enabled businesses including AO, ASOS and Channel 4.
 From this deep and broad experience, we have captured real-world best-practice and encapsulated it in the Intechnica Digital Blueprint.

-The Digital Blueprint is a pragmatic, proven method for enhancing business success through technology, it promotes a way of working with technology which is not only well aligned with the business but is actively pushing the business forwards.
+The Digital Blueprint is a pragmatic, proven method for enhancing business success through technology, it promotes a way of working with technology which is not only well aligned with the business but is actively pushing the business forward.

 The Intechnica Assessment Framework considers over 60 key indicators, assessing the people, process and technology to capture how well a company is able to exploit technology to increase business value and how well it’s managing risk.

-Understanding the effectiveness of technology teams is a vital first step towards greater value though technology.
-Technical teams are scored on the Intechnica Business Contribution scale allowing business leaders and investors to understand where improvements should be focussed, eliminating waste and promoting alignment and buy in.
+Understanding the effectiveness of technology teams is a vital first step towards greater value through technology.
+Technical teams are scored on the Intechnica Business Contribution scale allowing business leaders and investors to understand where improvements should be focussed – eliminating waste and promoting alignment and buy in.

-“The reports enable investment stakeholders to understand the technical capability of their asset and how its technology can be enhanced and aligned with the growth strategy to maximise the value on exit.
+“The reports enable investment stakeholders to understand the technical capability of their asset and how its technology can be enhanced and aligned with the growth strategy to maximise the value on exit.”